 Should I be a barber?
 If you’re asking this question, you’re probably intrigued if ever you have what it takes to be a professional barber.
 Salary and requirements aside, being a barber requires dedication and passion for the craft.
 It isn’t about just cutting and styling hair, it’s also about considering it as an art.
-For the past years, the profession of barbering has experienced revitalization.
-More and more people are aiming to become one.
+For the past 15+ years, the profession of barbering has experienced a major revitalization.
+More and more people are now aiming to become one.

-Each state offers programs and licensing procedures for barbers so qualification won’t be an issue as long as you satisfy the training requirements.
+Each country offers programs and licensing procedures for barbers so qualification won’t be an issue as long as you satisfy the training requirements.
 There’s a lot of perks to being a barber but it also has its own share of downsides.
 Barber jobs are easy to find and you can actually avoid the competition among the rising number of licensed cosmetologists.

 So if you’re entertaining the idea of being responsible for other people’s hairstyles and beard maintenance, you should read the following points to help you decide.

 Pros and cons of being a barber

 More than a job, barbering is an art.
 You deal with different hairstyles and beard shaving which requires an eye for aesthetics.
 Your potential customers will pay because of the skills you have that they basically can’t get from DIY styling.
 Their hair is your canvas and it’s your responsibility to turn it into a wonderful piece of art.
 So should I be a barber if I want this perk?
 Yes, you can!

 The challenging part here goes when customers start to request a specific look.
 It takes skills, practice, and art to accomplish all these.
 Being a barber makes you an artist too since you save people from their boring haircuts.
 It’s a unique and quite a romanticized way of expressing yourself, but definitely worth it.